SharePoint/sp-dev-docs/docs/solution-guidance/Use-CSS-to-brand-pages.md

 1. Make a copy of corev15.css and name it contosov15.css.

-2. Open contosov15.css and modify the CssRegistration line to point to contosov15.css from corev15.css, as shown in the following example.
+2. Open the relevant masterpage (in this example, contoso.masterpage) and modify the CssRegistration line to point to contosov15.css from corev15.css, as shown in the following example.

   ```XML
   <SharePoint:CssRegistration Name="Themable/contoso.css" runat="server" />